 My Easy Cassoulet is a pared down version of the classic French dish and it’s perfect for laid back entertaining or a romantic dinner for two!

-*This post is in association with Swanson®
+*This post is in association with Swansonยฎ

-Holiday entertaining isn’t all about glitz and glam, at least not in our house — I love it when friends and family come in from the cold to gather around a simple comforting meal, let’s call it festive casual.
-No invitations, no place cards…just a big pot of something fabulous like this easy cassoulet plopped down where everyone can help themselves.
 But serving classic comfort food to guests can be a little tricky.
-We love the welcoming, homey quality that makes it so universally appealing, but comfort food can be be, well, dowdy.
-My simplified cassoulet solves that problem.
-I’ve pared down a complex and time consuming traditional dish to a more manageable form, while keeping what makes it special — those distinctive country French flavors.
+We love the welcoming, homey quality that makes it so universally appealing, but some classic comfort food dishes (I’m lookin’ at you, lasagna!) can be very time consuming and complex to make.
+My simplified cassoulet solves that problem, while keeping what makes it special — those distinctive country French flavors.
 It’s the kind of dish that rallies people round and makes everybody feel warm and cozy.
-Put on your Ugg boots and your best yoga pants and come on over.

 what is cassoulet?

 Cassoulet is a country French dish that features sausage, duck, sometimes pork, and white beans.
 It’s really a peasant style meal that has grown more complicated over time.
 My dish is a nod to its simpler roots.
 I use Italian pork sausage, either hot or mild, and chicken, along with onion, shallot, garlic, fennel, and carrots.
 Then there’s lots of white beans (canned for ease) and fresh thyme.
 The sauce is made with chicken stock and tomatoes.
-I use Swanson® stock because it’s the best substitute for homemade I’ve found.
-It forms the backbone of this dish, so it’s essential to use top quality.
-Swanson® Chicken Stock is the perfect cooking base for the cassoulet because its rich and savory roasted chicken flavor blends well with, and brings out the best in, the other ingredients.

 This dish can actually be made from start to finish in about an hour.
 But it really gets better with time, so you can feel good about making it ahead.
 I have a few secrets for making homey stews like this one a little more presentable for party time.
-I like to cook it in a large pot on the stove, but I will transfer it to a casserole dish or a rustic skillet for serving.
-That allows me to re-arrange everything for a prettier presentation.
-A scattering of fresh herbs, in this case thyme, is essential to brighten up the cassoulet.
-And I always make sure to have a few vividly colored ingredients, like my carrots, front and center.

 riffing on a classic cassoulet recipe